FLAGlab/flaglab.github.io/_thesistopics/economic.md

 The algorithm and economic model will be applied to the case of Colombia for a variety of industries, showing that the proposed assessment can be used to analyze resource misallocation.
 In particular we will use information from the Colombian Manufacturing Survey.

-## Supervision
+### Supervision
-This project will be supervised by Nicolás Cardozo and David Perez-Reyna (from the Department of Economics).
+This project will be supervised by Nicolás Cardozo and David Perez-Reyna (from the Economics Department).